hatemecha/blob-tracker/README.md

   * **History:** The `history` parameter for `cv2.createBackgroundSubtractorMOG2`.
 How many frames are used for the background model.
   * **Var Thresh:** The `varThreshold` parameter for `cv2.createBackgroundSubtractorMOG2`.
 Determines how far a pixel can be from the mean to be considered foreground.
   * **Box B, Box G, Box R:** BGR values for the color of the drawn bounding boxes.
-  * **Show Trace:** A slider that currently has no visible effect on the implementation.

 ## 8\.
 Video Export